Markkreel/Encryption-CLI/README.md

 # FileLock

-**FileLock** is a command-line tool designed to securely encrypt files using AES-256 encryption with a password-derived key.
-Built with Python, it’s a simple yet powerful utility for protecting sensitive data.
-This project is under active development.
+FileLock is a command-line tool for securely encrypting and decrypting files using AES-256 encryption and SHA-256 integrity verification.
+Built with Python, it’s a lightweight, open-source utility designed to protect sensitive data with a password.

 ![1740416788661](image/README/1740416788661.png)